ProjectPythia/pythia-foundations/foundations/github/basic-git.md

 analysis_script_NEW.py
 ```

-A Version Control System (VCS) like git will replace this mess with a _well-ordered and labelled history_ of edits that you can freely browse through, and will greatly simply collaborating with other people on writing new code.
+A Version Control System (VCS) like git will replace this mess with a _well-ordered and labelled history_ of edits that you can freely browse through, and will greatly simplify collaborating with other people on writing new code.

 ### What is git?